 Buy a drain screen for your shower.

 But what if you already have a clogged drain?
-A mesh screen can't do anything about this.
+A mesh screen can’t do anything about this.
 You should schedule a plumbing service call before your guests arrive to prevent the drain from becoming even more clogged.
-Imagine you have a slowly draining bathtub already, and you double the amount of people bathing everyday.
+Imagine you have a slowly draining bathtub already, and you double the number of people bathing every day.
 Bad news.

 Be kind to your garbage disposal.

-Last week, we posted 6 Thanksgiving Dishes That Are Bad For Your Garbage Disposal, outlining what Thanksgiving foods you shouldn't put down your garbage disposal.
-Not only should you avoid putting these foods in your disposal altogether, you should also avoid putting large amounts of food in at once.
+Last week, we posted 6 Thanksgiving Dishes That Are Bad for Your Garbage Disposal, outlining what Thanksgiving foods you shouldn’t put down on your garbage disposal.
+Not only should you avoid putting these foods at your disposal altogether, but you should also avoid putting large amounts of food in at once.

 Invest in trash cans.

 If your guests don’t know where to dispose of their trash, it could end up being flushed down the toilet.
 If you’ve ever read any of our other blog posts, then you know how much we harp on this…